-People sometimes say: "For a week or a month God has kept me very wonderfully: I have lived in the light of His countenance, and I cannot say what joy I have not had in fellowship with Him.
+People sometimes say: "For a week or a month God has kept me very wonderfully.
+I have lived in the light of His countenance, and I can say what joy I have had in fellowship with Him.
 He has blessed me in my work for others.
-He has given me souls, and at times I felt as if I were carried heavenwards on eagle wings.
+He has given me souls, and at times I felt as if I were carried heavenward on eagle wings.
 But it did not continue.
 It was too good; it could not last."
 And some say: "It was necessary that I should fall to keep me humble."
 And others say: "I know it was my own fault; but somehow you cannot always live up in the heights."

-Oh beloved, why is it?
-Can there be any reason

-why the keeping of God should not be continuous and unbroken?
+Oh, beloved, why is it?
+Can there be any reason why the keeping of God should not be continuous and unbroken?
 Just think.
 All life is in unbroken continuity.
-If my life were stopped for half an hour I would be dead, and my life gone.
-Life is a continuous thing, and the life of God is the life of His Church, and the life of God is His almighty power working in us.
-And God comes to us as the Almighty One, and without any condition He offers to be my Keeper, and His keeping means that day by day, moment by moment, God is going to keep us.
+If my life were stopped for half an hour, I would be dead, and my life gone.
+Life is a continuous thing, and the life of God is the life of His Church.
+The life of God is His almighty power working in us.
+And God comes to us as the Almighty One, and without any condition He offers to be my Keeper.
+His keeping means that day by day, moment by moment, God is going to keep us.

 If I were to ask you the question: "Do you think God is able to keep you one day from actual transgression?" you would answer: "I not only know He is able to do it, but I think He has done it.
-There have been days in which He has kept my heart in His holy presence, when, though I have always had a sinful nature within me, He has kept me from conscious, actual transgression."
+There have been days in which He has kept my heart in His holy presence.
+There have also been days when, though I have always had a sinful nature within me, He has kept me from conscious, actual transgression."

 Now, if He can do that for an hour or a day, why not for two days?
-Oh! let us make God's omnipotence as revealed in His word the measure of our expectations.
-Has God not said in His Word: "I. the Lord, do keep it, and will water it every moment "?
+Oh! let us make God's omnipotence as revealed in His Word the measure of our expectations.
+Has God not said in His Word: "I, the Lord, do keep it, and will water it every moment" (Isaiah 27:3)?
 What can that mean?
 Does "every moment" mean every moment?
-Did God promise of that vineyard of red wine that every moment He would water it so that the heat of the sun and the scorching wind might never dry it up?
+Did God promise of that vineyard or red wine that every moment He would water it so that the heat of the sun and the scorching wind might never dry it up?
 Yes.
-In South Africa they sometimes make a graft, and above it they tie a bottle of water, so that now and then there shall be a drop to saturate what they have put about it.
-And so the moisture is kept there unceasingly until the graft has had time to strike, and resist the heat of the sun.
+In South Africa, they sometimes make a graft, and above it they tie a bottle of water, so that now and then there will be a drop to saturate what they have put about it.
+And so the moisture is kept there unceasingly until the, graft has had time to take, and resist the heat of the sun.

-Will our God, in His tender-hearted love towards us, not keep us every moment when He has promised to do so?
-Oh! if we once got hold of the thought: Our whole religious life is to be God's doing-"It is God that worketh in us to will and to do of His good pleasure"-when once we get faith to expect that from God, God will do all for us.
+Will our God, in His tenderhearted love toward us, not keep us every moment when He has promised to do so?
+Oh! if we once got hold of the thought: Our whole spiritual life is to be God's doing-"It is God which worketh in you both to will and to do of his pleasure" (Philippians 2:13).
+Once we get faith to expect that from God, God will do all for us.